It All started At A Polish Wedding.

 The old school fife and drum instructors treated drumming as a martial art in finger, bone and weight positions, center of gravity, moment of inertia, using a plethora of well tested coordination exercises to improve competitive ability.
 (Jay Tuomey had a black belt in karate.)
 Music is the ability of muscle to do what the mind tells it to do.
 Old school ways teach the discipline of perfection.

 In 1981, the corps director of the Golden Garrison Drum & Bugle from Michigan told me in she wanted to win.
 The corps was voted most improved drum corps for the Great Lakes and Drum Corps Midwest circuits.
-The drumline won the Great Lakes circuit championship and defeated a few DCI associate member corps at the Drum Corps Midwest Championships that year, receiving a very high demand score that tied a top echelon world-class corps.
-We then tied for best drumline in class-A competition at DCI plelims.
+The drumline won the Great Lakes circuit championship and defeated a few DCI associate member corps at the Drum Corps Midwest Championships that year, receiving a very high 43 out of 50 demand score that tied a top echelon world-class corps.
+We then tied for best drumline in class-A competition at DCI prelims.
 I practiced them like Regiment going through run-throughs trying to get an "egg" - "0" - no mistakes.
 Golden Garrison did it on the field right off the line over the border in Canada on the way to the DCI World Championships in Montreal, Quebec.
 Quite an achievement for a no-name corps with many rookies.
 Everyone was excited to see the sheet then signed it.
 (It's framed on my office wall.)
 We won the show and did celebrate.
 Drum corps is about perfection.
 They liked the taste.

 I decided to take a chance on something new.
-I told two-time DCI Champion Steve Chorazy I wanted to create a drumming and DJ act.
+I told two-time DCI World Champion Steve Chorazy I wanted to create a drumming and DJ act.
 He said to go electronic, already using the equipment for big band work in New York City.
-After cornering the Vice Presidents of Roland and Yamaha Corporations at a PAS percussion symposium in Columbus, Ohio, I purchased the equipment in July of 2006 and began building the 1500 tune repertoire the act carries into establishments today.
+After cornering the Vice Presidents of Roland and Yamaha Corporations at a major percussion symposium in Columbus, Ohio, I purchased the equipment in July of 2006 and began building the 1500 tune repertoire Rhythm Architecture carries today.